 “Right of way” refers to a motorist’s or pedestrian’s legal right to proceed with precedence in a certain situation or location.
 Failure to yield the right of way occurs when either a motorist or pedestrian commits a traffic violation without giving precedence to the other party.
 For example, if a car fails to yield to a pedestrian in a crosswalk.

-A speeding vehicle means that the driver has less time to recognize a pedestrian in the road and take action to avoid them.
+A speeding vehicle means that the driver has less time to recognize a pedestrian on the road and take action to avoid them.
 Furthermore, the impact will likely be greater if the pedestrian is struck.
-Drivers should slow down in urban areas where pedestrians are likely to be walking and carefully survey the sides of the road for anyone that might step out in front of the vehicle.
+Drivers should slow down in urban areas where pedestrians are likely to be walking and carefully survey the sides of the road for anyone who might step out in front of the vehicle.

 Driving Under the Influence

 Driving under the influence of alcohol or other substances isn’t just unsafe but also illegal.
-It is also one of the leading causes of pedestrian accidents.
+It is also one of the leading causes of all pedestrian deaths and accidents.
 The use of alcohol and/or drugs has a significant impact on people’s coordination, reaction time, and reflexes.
 Driving a car while intoxicated poses a significant risk to pedestrians and other road users.

 Jaywalking refers to crossing a road outside of a marked or unmarked crosswalk.
 Outside of pedestrian crosswalks, it is up to the pedestrian to yield to the driver.
 Jaywalking is by far the most common cause of pedestrian accidents.
 If you are jaywalking and get injured in a pedestrian accident, you may be entitled to reduced compensation or none at all.